JaneliaSciComp/maru/README.md

 ## Documentation

-For more details, see the [docs/UserManual.md](User Manual).
+Maru has lots of features for building, releasing, and distributing your containers.
+For more details, see the [User Manual](docs/UserManual.md).

-For developers, there are some notes available about [docs/Development.md](building and releasing Maru)
+For developers, there are some notes available about [building and releasing Maru](docs/Development.md).